zuzadeu/Messenger-Chatbot/README.md

   *

 * I hope you like chatbot you built.
-If you are interested in details of how it works, please go to  the `transformer_chatbot.ipynb` notebook.
+If you are interested in details of how it works, please go to  the `transformer_chatbot.ipynb` notebook and to my [Medium artcile]([https://medium.com/@zuzannadeutschman/replicate-your-friend-with-transformer-bc5efe3a1596](https://medium.com/@zuzannadeutschman/replicate-your-friend-with-transformer-bc5efe3a1596)).